 As competitors huddle in their version of a green room — a small white tent behind the stage — a standing room crowd of several hundred spectators, several wearing giveaway Nathan’s paper boat hats, is in place well before the competition officially starts.

 It may seem obvious, but in the enclosed space, the air smells of hot dogs.
-The same way baseball parks mix fresh cut grass with the wading scents of the surrounding concession stands, this is the signature smell.
-There are EMTs there, but their presence is purely precautionary.
+The same way baseball parks mix fresh cut grass with the wafting scents of the surrounding concession stands, this is the signature smell.
+There are EMTs here, but their presence is purely precautionary.
 One has worked a couple Z-Burger competitions and has never had any issue.

 In a white shirt, navy tie with red and white stripes, a blue blazer and a straw hat, President of Major League Eating Richard Shea is a presence at every one of these events, now 19 qualifiers across the country.
 Despite being almost laughably overdressed for the occasion, he comports himself with the level of gravity befitting a hot dog eating contest.